 We will review and verify your invoice report.
 Once this is done and the invoice report is approved for payment, you will receive your next grant instalment, either by Electronic Funds Transfer (EFT) or cheque – whichever payment method you identified as preferable.
 We anticipate that you will receive your grant instalment within 30 days after submitting your invoice report.

-Grant payments will be made by electronic funds transfer (EFT) or by cheque issued by Alberta Energy, whichever is preferred.
-To get EFT payment, you must complete an Application for EFT Direct Deposit form when you sign and return your first grant agreement.
+Grant payments will be made by electronic funds transfer (EFT) or by cheque issued by Alberta Energy and Minerals, whichever is preferred.
+To get an EFT payment, you must complete an Application for EFT Direct Deposit form when you sign and return your first grant agreement.
 Only one EFT Direct Deposit Form is required for one company even if they are receiving multiple grants.
-If you change your banking information after the first grant payment, fill out the Application for EFT Direct Deposit Form (PDF, 589 KB) and submit to [email protected] for processing.
+If you change your banking information after the first grant payment, fill out the Application for EFT Direct Deposit Form (PDF, 591 KB) and submit to [email protected] for processing.

 Fillable PDF forms do not open properly on some mobile devices and web browsers.
 To fill in and save the form: